tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/likeadeveloper.md

 ---
-title: Using a REST API like a developer
+title: Using an API like a developer
 permalink: /likeadeveloper.html
 sidebar: docapis
 path1: /likeadeveloper.html